-- Network event patterns can be initialized, and raise exceptions when given invalid parameters. - Network events can be created, and they contain the expected information. - Network monitors can be created. - A network monitor is able to receive data sent to a listener, write it to a file, and create a valid event. - You can access, add, update, and remove the patterns and recipes associated with the monitor at runtime. - When adding, updating, or removing patterns or recipes during runtime, rules associated with those patterns ore recipes are updated accordingly. - The monitor only initializes listeners for patterns with associated rules, and rules updated during runtime are applied.
+- Instances of the NetworkEventPattern class can be initialized, and raise exceptions when given invalid parameters. - Network events can be created, and they contain the expected information. - Instances of NetworkMonitor can be created. - A NetworkMonitor is able to receive data sent to a listener, write it to a file, and create a valid event. - You can access, add, update, and remove the patterns and recipes associated with the NetworkMonitor at runtime. - When adding, updating, or removing patterns or recipes during runtime, rules associated with those patterns ore recipes are updated accordingly. - The NetworkMonitor only initializes listeners for patterns with associated rules, and rules updated during runtime are applied.